ayushisrivastava09/PixelmonBlue/README.md

 1. Install the resource pack to the resource pack folder on your client
 2. Create a world and add the datapack to the datapack folder for that world
 3. `/pokespawn <pokemon> palette:blue`

+# Contributing
+If you'd like to contribute to the pack, please make a PR!

+The textures could all be improved, especially on:
+- Leafon, Glaceon, Sylveon
+- Gastly, Haunter and Gengar

+Other pokemon you think would fit the pack well are also welcome, including new pokemon!